ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 platform, such as those carried out during audit reviews.

 Presenter
-: Role that facilitates communication between the HSM, in this case the Attester, and the Verifier.
-The Presenter initiates the operation of generating evidence at the HSM and passes the generated evidence to the Verifier.
-This role is supported by a combination of one or multiple human operators or automated processes.
+: Role that facilitates communication between the Attester and the Verifier.
+The Presenter initiates the operation of generating evidence at the Attester and passes the generated evidence to the Verifier.
+In the case of HSMs, the Presenter is responsible of selecting the claims that are part of the generated evidence.

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor